‘Stories of Kilmartin Glen’ podcast

 At this point (and in spite of Covid-19) we have contractors and companies working on the project to help us achieve the key milestones set out below.
 Mainly working from home using video conferencing, email, ‘phones and the internet, they have been able to stay on track with their work and help us make progress.

-Most colleagues at the Museum have been furloughed as the Museum, its Shop and Café were closed in line with Government requirements.
+Most colleagues at the Museum were furloughed as the Museum, its Shop and Café were closed in line with Government requirements.
 Keeping the project moving is helping us to “think forward” to when we will be able to open the Museum’s doors again and our colleagues return to work.

 RIBA Stage 4